 Florence takes panini (aka sandwiches) seriously so you'll see shops on seemingly every corner.
 But we feel a few are worth the hunt.
 Tucked away between the Lungarno and the Uffizi, 'Ino can be hard to find but it's totally worth the search.
 They take their sandwich-making seriously and stay true to Italy by using only local ingredients.
 We try something new everytime and have yet to be disappointed.

 For us, it's not a trip to Florence without at least one stop by I Due Frattellini.
 Yes, All'Antico Vinaio (below) is way better known among tourists but we prefer this place if only for the fact it always has a locals vibe (you might roll up and find yourself in a debate about last night's soccer game before you're allowed to order) even though it's smackdab in the city center.
 There are 10s of choices here but each panino is palm-sized so feel free to order a few (but don't miss the sandwiches with eggplant or salsa cruda).

 Arguably the most famous panino shop in the whole city, this store and wine bar has been around for decades and pretty much always has a line.
 The sandwiches are super-sized so only order one and bring your appetite!

-Where To Sweet
+Where To Gelato